 But what actually are withdrawal symptoms?
 Simply put, withdrawal symptoms are the physical reactions your body has to not getting the substance it's addicted to.
 They vary from person to person, but there are some common ones to look out for, like nausea, tremors, and even severe seizures.

-The most severe symptoms of alcohol withdrawal are called delirium tremens, or DTs.
-DTs usually appear about three days into the withdrawal process, and bring confusion, rapid heartbeat, and fever to their victim.
 These symptoms are severe, can last several days, and are frequently fatal when left untreated.
 DTs are a big part of the reason why alcohol is one of the most dangerous substances to have withdrawals.

 Alcohol withdrawal symptoms can start popping up just a couple of hours after you quit drinking, and can persist for as long as two weeks.
 Detoxification helps lessen those symptoms.